 Come Draw in the LCVA’s Gallery

 For centuries aspiring artists learned to make art by copying the masters in museums.
 Observing great works of art and trying to replicate a master artist’s line, form, and texture can be an excellent way to hone one’s own skills.
-Even today visitors to the National Gallery in Washington can observe Corcoran College of Art and Design students drawing and painting copies of Whistler, Sargent, Cassatt, and many other renowned artists.
+Even today visitors to the National Gallery in Washington can observe students drawing and painting copies of Whistler, Sargent, Cassatt, and many other renowned artists.
 However, budding artists in South Central Virginia don’t have to travel all the way to Washington.

 Family workshops are designed to bring the family together in an enriching and creative environment to celebrate the seasons of the year.